 Voters interact with the precinct voting systems and their information is returned to the Board of Elections to be processed, recorded and tallied to determine the election results.
-Each memory card is read into the Hart software called "Rally" (if multiple stations are being used) or "Tally" (if the main calculation computer is being used).
-The "Tally" software and its host computer can be thought of as the election system "brain".
+Each memory card is read into the central Unity server that performs the tally and results reporting.
+The Unity server can be thought of as the election system "brain".